francisli/fellowship2019/README.md

 This repository contains a "starter" project for web application development in JavaScript.

+HELLO WORLD, THIS IS A CHANGE IN THE README.

 ## Getting Started

 1. Clone this git repo to a "local" directory (on your computer), then change